-This is exactly what career counselling does.
+This is exactly what career counseling does.
 It helps an individual know him/herself.
 Once an individual is aware of his/her aptitude and personality, it is easy to match that with the requirement of a particular career field and know whether that field is the suitable one for him/her or not.

-It is a popular misconception that we know what we are, what our strengths, traits etc are.
+It is a popular misconception that we know what we are, what our strengths, traits, etc are.
 But do we actually know?
 When a student is asked to define themselves, they often look around confused and seldom have an answer.
-Also one interesting observation is that when asked to mention their weaknesses the answer comes promptly, but they have to think for a long amount of time when asked to do the same with their strengths.
+Also, one interesting observation is that when asked to mention their weaknesses the answer comes promptly, but they have to think for a long amount of time when asked to do the same with their strengths.
 Most of us, as a matter of fact, don’t know what where our aptitude lies; hence, the need for career assessments.

 Through Career assessments, a profile is drawn up of the individual’s personality, aptitude and interest.
 Various careers are then considered in light of this information.
 The selection or elimination of a career path will then be done in accordance with what is most suitable to the individual’s personality, interest and aptitude, and is not just a random guess.
 Hence this process enables one to make an informed choice and hence an intelligent decision.